awestover/enchantedForest/story/full_story.md

 "We'll meet at the teleporter tomorrow morning, crack of dawn", Azeala declared.

-"Think you can manage that Bob?", Bucky joked: Bob was not an expert at getting up early.
+"Think you can manage that Bob?", Bucky joked; Bob was not an expert at getting up early, a fact that Bucky was fond of joking about.

 "You can just explore the caverns today" Azeala said.